neo4j-field/neo4j_workshop_aura/README.md

     - Tenant ID (Eg: "6e748720-xxxx-xxxx-xxxx-xxxxxxxxxxxx")
     - Client ID and Client Secret (for Aura API access)
     - Instance ID for the new database (Eg: "44683a64")

+    - When new instances are created or cloned, the credentials are written to the output CSV file.
+Output is written to "instances.csv" file by default if `/path_to_folder/csvfile.csv` is not specified.
-    - Output is written to a csv file when new instances are created. **Please save the file and or copy the credentials** The file will be overwritten when you run the code for the second time.
+    - **Please save the file and or copy the credentials** The file will be overwritten when you run the code for the second time.

 ### Collect the credentials for newly created/cloned instances
 **If you are running a workshop, you will want readable passwords for printouts.**